atom/atom/docs/upgrading/upgrading-your-package.md

 ## TL;DR

 We've set up deprecation messages and errors in strategic places to help make sure you don't miss anything.
 You should be able to get 95% of the way to an updated package just by fixing errors and deprecations.
-There are a couple of things you can do to gain visibility of all the errors and deprecations.
+There are a couple of things you can do to increase your visibility of all errors and deprecations.

 ### Use atom-space-pen-views